Skip to main content

 Silviya VelaniFounder, Builts AI

-|February 6, 2026|Updated April 1, 2026|8 min read
+|February 6, 2026|Updated April 7, 2026|11 min read

 TL;DR

 Month-end arrives.
-Someone opens QuickBooks, exports transactions to a spreadsheet, manually categorizes the uncategorized ones, cross-references bank statements, builds a P&L, formats the report, and emails it to stakeholders.
-Two days later, they find a miscategorized expense and redo the whole thing.
+Someone opens QuickBooks, exports transactions, categorizes the stragglers, cross-references bank statements, builds a P&L, formats the deck, and emails it around.
+Two days later a miscategorized expense surfaces and the whole thing gets redone.
+Small teams burn 15-25 hours on this every single month, according to BlackLine’s 2024 Finance Automation Report, and most of those hours are data handling, not analysis.

-Transaction categorization3-5 hrs/monthNear zeroQuickBooks/Xero rules + AI categorization
+Transaction categorization3-5 hrs/monthNear zeroQuickBooks/Xero rules plus AI

-Bank reconciliation2-4 hrs/month15 minutes (review)Plaid + accounting software auto-match
+Bank reconciliation2-4 hrs/month15 min reviewPlaid auto-match

-Cash flow statement1-2 hrs/monthAutomaticCalculated from transaction data
+Cash flow statement1-2 hrs/monthAutomaticCalculated from transactions

-Stakeholder delivery1 hr/monthAutomaticScheduled email with PDF attachment
+Stakeholder delivery1 hr/monthAutomaticScheduled email

-Total11-18 hrs/month2-3 hrs (review only)
+Total11-18 hrs/month2-3 hrs (review)

 How do you automate transaction categorization?

-Setup in QuickBooks Online:
+Setup in QuickBooks Online

-1. Go to Banking > Bank Rules
+1. Go to Banking, then Bank Rules

-4. Enable “Auto-categorize” for high-confidence matches
+4. Enable auto-categorize for high-confidence matches

 5. Review the “For Review” queue weekly for new patterns